SimonBourdareau/barcodeNinja/README.md

 - **Both statistics files now carry `--outputPrefix`.** Previously the RDS was always written as `barcodeNinja_statistics.rds`, so several samples written to one output directory would silently overwrite each other's statistics.
 Scripts that hardcode the old name must be updated when a prefix is used.

 If you have archived RDS files, a quick check for negative `AverageQuality` values will identify runs affected by the two quality bugs.

+---

+## Citation

+If barcodeNinja is useful in your work, please cite it.
+This code is for non-commercial / academic research only.

+*Copyright (c) 2026 Stowers Institute for Medical Research*